-Whether you are on the Keto or a Gluten-Free diet or not, your family will gobble up my creamy version of the iconic Green Bean Casserole for the holidays.
-It's made with fresh green beans and NO cream of mushroom canned soup!
-Make it this summer when green beans are at their peak!
+Creamy Keto and Gluten-Free Green Bean Casserole will be your new favorite holiday recipe whether you are on the Keto or a Gluten-Free diet or not!
+Your family will gobble up my creamy version of the iconic vegetable side dish for the Thanksgiving, Christmas or even in the summer.
+It's made with fresh green beans (you can sub in canned) and NO cream of mushroom canned soup!
+The crunchy topping is genius (if I say so myself) and delicious.

-I've changed several things from the Campbell's soup "old faithful" recipe-fresh green beans for canned, cream cheese and fresh mushrooms for cream of mushroom soup, and crispy crunchy pork rinds crushed on top for Ritz crackers.
+I've changed several things from the Campbell's soup "old faithful" recipe-fresh green beans for canned, cream cheese and fresh mushrooms for cream of mushroom soup, and crispy crunchy pork rinds crushed on top in place of buttery crackers.

-I am not on the Keto diet, nor do I have anyone in my family that needs gluten-free recipes, but I know many of my readers are and I want everyone to be able to make and eat side dishes for the holidays that they grew up eating even though it has a twist.
+I am not on the Keto diet, nor do I have anyone in my family that needs gluten-free recipes, but I know many of my readers are and I want everyone to be able to make and eat side dishes for the holidays that they traditionally grew up eating.

 What's the shortcut?